 Thick gravy - If gravy is too thick, gradually whisk

-in additional stock or water (a little at a time) into the gravy until it reaches desired
+in additional stock or water (a little at a time) into the gravy until it reaches desired consistency.

 If gravy lacks flavor, you should adjust seasoning as necessary with coarse salt and freshly-ground pepper.